hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 <character-editor></character-editor>

-#### Theory #10: It's no mistake
+#### Theory #11: It's no mistake

-And then, a [commenter on hackernews](https://news.ycombinator.com/item?id=43669273) pointed out something that should have been obvious almost immediately: nearly all characters that have steep diagonal lines are rendered the same.
-The Greek capital letter lambda (Λ) is similarly drawn as the house character: <span class="ibmpcbios-inline">Λ</span>.
-The increment symbol, represented by delta (∆), also looks like the house: <span class="ibmpcbios-inline">∆</span>.
-The same angular diagonal is present in letters <span class="ibmpcbios-inline">A, V, N, 7</span> and <span class="ibmpcbios-inline">Æ</span>.
-In fact, all characters which would typically have diagonal lines at steeper angles than 45˚ are *forced* to 45˚ by extending them first with straight vertical lines.

-Because the same design feature appears in so many characters, it starts to look less like a mistake, and more like a deliberate decision.
-Perhaps VileR's suggestion—that designers of early bitmap fonts were reluctant to use angles other than 45˚/90˚ to avoid uneven displacements between scanlines—is the correct one, and explains this design choice.
+A [comment on hackernews](https://news.ycombinator.com/item?id=43669273) pointed out that *every* character in CP437, not just the delta/house, which would typically have diagonal lines at steeper angles than 45˚ are *forced* to 45˚ by extending them first with straight lines.
+This can be seen most clearly in letters <span class="ibmpcbios-inline">A</span>, <span class="ibmpcbios-inline">V</span>, <span class="ibmpcbios-inline"> N</span>, <span class="ibmpcbios-inline"> 7</span> and <span class="ibmpcbios-inline">Æ</span>.
+Because the same design feature appears throughout the character set, delta's transformation into a house starts to look less like a mistake, and more like a deliberate decision.
+Perhaps VileR's suggestion, that designers of early bitmap fonts were reluctant to use angles other than 45˚ and 90˚ to avoid uneven displacements between scanlines, is the reason for this choice.

-So maybe Wang's delta *wasn't* misinterpreted or mistakenly drawn as a house by IBM's designers, as theorised earlier.
-Instead, maybe the designers intended it to be a delta, but in their stubborness to avoid "jaggies" rendered it illegible; they didn't realize that, while <span class="ibmpcbios-inline">A</span> and <span class="ibmpcbios-inline">V</span> can still be clearly read as A and V, a more uncommon symbol like delta, rendered as <span class="ibmpcbios-inline">⌂</span>, wouldn't be as easily understood as ∆.
+So, if IBM copied characters from Wang character sets, maybe the delta character *wasn't* misinterpreted, or mistakenly drawn, as a house by IBM's designers after all, as theorised earlier.
+Instead, maybe the designers intended it to be a delta, but in their stubborness to avoid "jaggies" rendered it illegible, without realizing that, while <span class="ibmpcbios-inline">A</span> and <span class="ibmpcbios-inline">V</span> can still be clearly read as A and V, a more uncommon symbol like delta, rendered as <span class="ibmpcbios-inline">⌂</span>, wouldn't be as easily understood as ∆.
 As a consequence, nobody associated CP437's "delta" shape with the actual delta symbol, but percieved it as a funny little house.
-After all, the character set already had "not serious" characters like the smiley.
+Because the character set already had "not serious" characters like the smiley, a house glyph wouldn't have been unexpected.

 ::: wrap note